Colombia: Popayan, Salento + Valle de Cocora

 One day we hiked in the Valle de Cocora, a protected area not far from Salento.
 We started the trek in a lush valley, walking through pastures where happy cows lazily grazed.
 We crossed a river several times using rickety bridges that caused us to cheer each time we all made it to the other side.

-As we hiked up and out of the cloud forest we finally saw what we were looking for: the Wax Palm, Colombia’s national tree.
+As we hiked up and out of the cloud forest, we finally saw what we were looking for: the Wax Palm, Colombia’s national tree.
 Its long and slender trunk can grow up to almost 200 feet.
 The palms created a dramatic sight against the blue sky.
-We spent time laying on our backs, staring up at the pretty fronds outlined by the bright sun.
+We spent time lying on our backs, staring up at the pretty fronds outlined by the bright sun.

 IMG_3926IMG_3930IMG_3957IMG_3931IMG_3948unnamed.liz23IMG_4012IMG_3977